Discrete Dynamical System Approaches for Boolean Polynomial Optimization: Numerical Experiments

-In Table \ref{tab:results3}, the column \verb|obj| indicates the functional value of the polynomial $\Pi$ at the computed solutions.
-The \verb|obj| in exhaustive method provides the global minimum of $\Pi$ on $\{-1,1\}^n$.
-We observe that for $n\leq12$, exhaustive method with $25$ CPUs performs very fast (among the fastest one), since we only need to check simultaneously the values of $\Pi$ on the set $\{-1,1\}^n$ which consists of $2^{12}$, i.e., $4096$ integer points at most, that is not a difficult task.
-For $n>12$, the computing time for exhaustive method increases dramatically.
-However, it is interesting to observe that our proposed three methods seem to be quite stable in number of iterations regardless the increase of problem size.
-Note that the increase of $d$ is much more sensitive to the computing time than the increase of $n$.
-Because if $n$ is increased by $k$, then the number of monomials is increased up to $\binom{(n+k)+d}{d}$, but if $d$ is increased by $k$, then the number of monomials is $\binom{n+(d+k)}{d+k} > \binom{(n+k)+d}{d}, \forall k\in \N^*$.
-Thus the computing time increases faster with the increase of $d$ than $n$.
-This can explains why the case $n=18, d=6$ is much more computational expensive than the case $n=20,d=4$, for example.
+We can observe in Table \ref{tab:results3} that for $n\leq12$, exhaustive method performs very fast (among the fastest one), since we only need to check simultaneously the values of $\Pi$ on the set $\{\pm 1\}^n$ which consists of $2^{12}$, i.e., $4096$ integer points at most, that is not a difficult task.
+For $n>12$, the computation time for exhaustive method increases dramatically.
+However, it is interesting to observe that our ODE methods and IPOPT seem to be quite stable in number of iterations regardless the increase of problem size.
+Note that when $n>d$, the increase of $d$ is more sensitive to the computation time than the increase of $n$.
+Because if $n$ is increased by $k$, then the number of monomials is increased up to $\binom{(n+k)+d}{d}$, but if $d$ is increased by $k$, then the number of monomials is $\binom{n+(d+k)}{d+k} > \binom{(n+k)+d}{d}, \forall k\in \N^*$ and $n>d$.
+This can explains why the case $(n,d)=(18,6)$ is more computational expensive than the case $(n,d)=(20,5)$.
+Note that sometimes the proposed ODE methods and IPOPT cannot get an optimal solution.
+Because these methods are local approaches based on the first order local optimality condition, which is necessary but not sufficient local optimality condition if the problem \eqref{prob:approx_int_cv_opt} is nonconvex.

-To find out relative gaps to the global optimal solutions, we illustrate in Table \ref{tab:results4} the relative errors between the value of $\Pi$ at the rounding solutions provided by our methods and at the exact solutions obtained by the exhaustive method via the formula:

-We observe that the average relative errors for all numerical results are bounded of order $O(10^{-1})$ and some of them have zero errors, which confirms again the fact that our methods could provide high quality local optimal solutions.
+Concerning the optimality gap, the errors for all methods (Houbolt, Lie, RK(4,5) and IPOPT) are upper bounded of order $O(10^{-1})$ (less than $0.22$) in average and particularly equal to zero for many small-scale cases and upto $0.59$ for some large-scale instances.
+The errors seem to increase when the size of problems increases.
+In general, there are very slightly difference in average \texttt{err} between ODE approaches and IPOPT solver, which confirms the fact that our ODE methods could provide local optimal solutions as good as IPOPT.